ReneKnap/iOS-Seminar-Notes/Seminar.md

 - Whenever possible, Core Image will perform filtering on the GPU.
   - We can force Core Image to use the CPU with ``kCIContextUseSoftwareRenderer = true``
 - In Xcode you can write diagnostic information for filtering to the console with the option CI_PRINT_TREE = 1

+### Performance Best Practices

+- Do not always create a new CIContext
+  - Contexts store a lot of state information; it’s more efficient to reuse them.
+- Use smaller images when possible